elanjaja/Simple_shell/README.md

 Environment Management: It handles environment variables that store information like paths, user settings, etc.

 I/O Redirection and Piping: It supports input/output redirection and piping for chaining multiple commands together.

+COPYRIGHT
+Copyright (C) 2023 by elan jaja akuneho
+All rights reserved

+Description :
+This is a shell written in C. It is based on the Thompson Shell.